StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 {}
 ```

-Use the **Test Connection** button to verify connectivity from StackState to the mirror.
+Use the **Test Connection** button to verify connectivity from Rancher Observability to the mirror.

 Here is what that looks like: